slfan2013/WCMC_DA/README.md

 #### please note that the first time running will be slow depending on the internet because it needs to download all the dependency packages.

-This package is built as a wrapper of [metabox](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171046) [code](https://github.com/kwanjeeraw/metabox).